TheotimeBalaguer/theotimebalaguer.github.io/_pages/about.md

 I research communication in groups of cooperative aerial robots, or fleets of drones.
 My Ph.D. subject is **Efficient control of UAV fleet subject to heterogeneous communication constraints**.

-More specifically, we aim at improving the co-habitation of different flows of information with contrasting Quality of Service (QoS) requirements in a group of flying robots (e.g. *piloting data flow* and *video streaming flow*).
+More specifically, we aim at improving the co-habitation of different information flows with contrasting Quality of Service (QoS) requirements in a group of flying robots (*e.g.* a flow of piloting data and a video stream).
 We focus our efforts towards the Wi-Fi technology for now, but other physical layers could be considered in the future.
 To investigate the open problems and challenges, we use both **simulation** and **real-life experiments**.

 My research interest include *robotics* (in particular multi-robot systems), *ad-hoc networks* and *cyber-physical systems simulation*.